Michael-faried/COVID-19-Shiny-Dashboard/README.md

-## Using Shiny and R language build a web app dashboard for your selected datasets:
+### Using Shiny and R language build a web app dashboard for your selected datasets: <br>

-1-Search for a real dataset with min 8 attributes.
+1-Search for a real dataset with min 8 attributes.<br>

-2-Describe the dataset attributes and use suitable statistics for your data and discuss it.
+2-Describe the dataset attributes and use suitable statistics for your data and discuss it. <br>

-3-Apply data cleaning methods if needed.
+3-Apply data cleaning methods if needed.<br>

-4-Apply 3 different data visualization chart.
+4-Apply 3 different data visualization chart.<br>

- 5-Mention your observation.
+ 5-Mention your observation. <br>

- 6-Be aware of [UX,UI] of your app.
+ 6-Be aware of [UX,UI] of your app.<br>